syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 bounds = new RectangleF(0, bounds.Bottom + 90, graphics.ClientSize.Width, 30);
 //Draws a rectangle to place the heading in that region. graphics.DrawRectangle(solidBrush, bounds);
-//Creates a font for adding the heading in the page PdfFont subHeadingFont = new PdfStandardFont(PdfFontFamily.TimesRoman, 14);
+//Creates a font for adding the heading in the page.
+PdfFont subHeadingFont = new PdfStandardFont(PdfFontFamily.TimesRoman, 14);
-//Creates a text element to add the invoice number PdfTextElement element = new PdfTextElement("INVOICE " + id.ToString(), subHeadingFont);
+//Creates a text element to add the invoice number.
+PdfTextElement element = new PdfTextElement("INVOICE " + id.ToString(), subHeadingFont);
 element.Brush = PdfBrushes.White;

-//Draws the heading on the page
+//Draws the heading on the page.
 PdfLayoutResult result = element.Draw(page, new PointF(10, bounds.Top + 8));
 string currentDate = "DATE " + DateTime.Now.ToString("MM/dd/yyyy");
-//Measures the width of the text to place it in the correct location SizeF textSize = subHeadingFont.MeasureString(currentDate);
+//Measures the width of the text to place it in the correct location.
+SizeF textSize = subHeadingFont.MeasureString(currentDate);
 PointF textPosition = new PointF(graphics.ClientSize.Width - textSize.Width - 10, result.Bounds.Y);
-//Draws the date by using DrawString method graphics.DrawString(currentDate, subHeadingFont, element.Brush, textPosition);
+//Draws the date by using DrawString method. graphics.DrawString(currentDate, subHeadingFont, element.Brush, textPosition);
 PdfFont timesRoman = new PdfStandardFont(PdfFontFamily.TimesRoman, 10);
 //Creates text elements to add the address and draw it to the page.